bitrix24/b24restdocs/api-reference/crm/auxiliary/enum/crm-enum-owner-type.md

 crm.enum.ownertype()
 ```

-This method returns the identifiers of CRM entity types and SPAs.
+The method returns the identifiers of CRM entity types and smart processes.

 ## Possible Values